vividos/UlibCpp/MigrationGuide.md

 If you have an ATL or WTL project, be sure to also set "Conformance Mode" to "No (/permissive) since ATL is not prepared for C++20.

+### Boost

+The library doesn't have a dependency on Boost anymore.
+If you are using Boost in your project yourself, be sure to reference Boost directly, e.g. using `vcpkg.json` file.

+Also the two headers `<ulib/config/BoostAsio.hpp>` and `<ulib/config/BoostDateTime.hpp>` were removed.
+Replace them with the includes for the Boost library directly.

 ### CommandLine and ProgramOptions

 The `CommandLine` and `ProgramOptions` classes now take an `LPCTSTR argv[]`